Configure my backups

 - Storage Region: Choose whether your backups are stored in the U.S. (United States) or Europe.

 - Private Key: You can set up backups using SSH (Secure Shell) Private keys rather than FTP or SFTP if you have a cPanel server.
+For help with private key setup, see SFTP with private key setup for backups.

 - SFTP/FTP: Add your connection credentials to the server in this tab.